-Flexibility- Bridge Lenders are more flexible in their assessment of providing a loan for the purchase or refinance of any property.
-Seasoned investors are always on the lookout for competitive short-term loans which they use for acquisition, but bridge lenders also entertain newcomers in the property world and assist them with fulfilling their ambitions.
+Flexibility: Bridge Lenders are more flexible in their assessment of providing a loan for the purchase or refinance of any property.
+For example, when interest is retained there are no affordability checks.
+Seasoned investors are always on the lookout for competitive short-term loans which they use for acquisition, but bridge lenders also entertain newcomers in the property world and assist them with fulfilling their property investment ambitions.

-Purchasing a new property before your existing home has sold- This could be downsizing, upsizing, moving abroad or moving closer to a family member.
+Purchasing a new property before an existing property been has sold: This could be downsizing, upsizing, moving abroad, or moving closer to a family member.

-Breaking a mortgage chain- Bridge Finance effectively turns you into a cash buyer given preferential treatment by estate agents
+Breaking a Mortgage Chain: Bridge Finance effectively turns you into a cash buyer due to the speed at which a loan can be completed giving preferential treatment by estate agents.

-Landlords who need to buy an investment property quickly- Affordable properties that provide good prospective returns often have higher competition from investors with the need to complete quickly.
+Landlords Who Need To Buy An Investment Property Quickly and expand their portfolio: Affordable properties that provide good prospective returns often have higher competition from investors with the need to complete quickly.

-Buying property at auction- Often the most profitable hunting ground for bargain-priced properties is at an auction.
-However, the requirement to complete within 21 to 28 days makes a normal application for a property loan with a mainstream bank difficult to achieve.
+Buying Property At Auction: Often the most profitable hunting ground for bargain-priced properties is at an auction.
+However, the requirement to complete within 28 days makes a normal application for a property loan with a mainstream bank difficult to achieve.
 There are bridge lenders who have a very fast processing system and can complete it quickly, sometimes within 10 days.

 For further examples of bridging loans, please you can read specific case studies here